Amirofcodes/ChimeraStack_CLI/docs/authoring-templates.md

    - `{{ ports.admin }}` – admin tool port
    - `{{ project_name }}` – directory name chosen by the user

+> ℹ️ **CLI summary** – The `welcome_page` section drives the dynamic output shown after `chimera create` (Port Allocations, Next steps, Access URLs).
+Declare a section for each public-facing service so the ports are printed correctly.

 ---

 ## 5. `post_copy` Tasks